Peter Baker (slave trader)

-Peter Baker (1731–1796) was an English slave trader.
-He formed the Liverpool slave trading company Baker and Dawson with his son-in-law John Dawson.
-In the period between 1783 and 1792, Baker and Dawson was the largest company of slave traders in England.
-They had an exclusive contract with the Spanish government to supply enslaved people to the Spanish colonies.
-In 1795, he became Mayor of Liverpool.
+Peter Baker (1731–1796) was a privateer, shipbuilder, Lord Mayor of Liverpool, and notable English slave trader.
+He formed the Liverpool shipbuilding company Baker and Dawson with his son-in-law John Dawson.
+Baker was a figure of political importance in Liverpool history at a time when Liverpool was the foremost slave trading hub of the UK.
+Baker was part of the Corporation of Liverpool, one of the UK's largest slave trading enterprises, at a time when the corporation was opposing the first meaningful actions taken by the UK House of Lords to abolish slavery.
+Baker and Dawson were most active between 1783 and 1792 as two of the largest slave trading figures in the Corporation of Liverpool, enslaving many thousands of people.
+In 1795, Baker became Lord Mayor of Liverpool, before dying the next year.

 Slave trade

 Peter Baker was born in West Derby, Liverpool.
 In the period between 1783 and 1792, Baker and his partner John Dawson were the largest firm of slave traders in England.
 In 1784 their firm, Baker and Dawson, secured a contract with the Spanish government to supply enslaved people to Spanish America.
 The contract was arranged by two intermediaries named Barry and Black and gave them exclusive access to disembark enslaved people in Cuba and the other Spanish West Indies islands.
 Barry and Black arranged the on-island functions, such as the holding pens and transportation.
 In 1786, Baker and Dawson signed a new contract to supply enslaved people taking over these functions themselves.
 The contract had a fixed price of 155 Pesos for each enslaved person.
 In total they supplied 11,000 enslaved people that they valued at more than £350,000.

 The rulers of the Spanish Caribbean islands became dissatisfied with the sickly nature of Africans and began to return them.
 Records show Baker and Dawson carried more kidnapped people per ship tonnage than their contemporaries.
 In 1788, Dawson complained to the UK government about the regulation of the number of the enslaved allowed per ship tonnage.
 Records do not indicate what happened to those people, most likely they were sold in nearby Jamaica.
 Even after the Spanish colonies were opened to other slave merchants, Baker and Dawson remained the largest slave trading company in the Spanish Caribbean.

 Baker and Dawson had completed over 100 slave voyages by the early 1790s.
 Dawson, who also slave traded without Baker, went bankrupt in 1793 during a credit crisis.